Germany has spied on Turkey since 1976: Focus magazine

 “We need to know what is coming to us from EU-applicant Turkey,” Focus quoted him as saying.

-Germany is Turkey’s largest trading partner in the European Union and home to at least 3 million Turks.
+Germany is Turkey’s largest trading partner in the European Union and home to at least three million Turks.
 But relations are not always smooth.
-Merkel’s conservatives are skeptical about Turkish EU membership.
+Merkel’s conservatives are sceptical about Turkish EU membership.

+Der Spiegel quoted Turkey’s former deputy head of government Ertugrul Yalcinbayir as saying his country had long suspected they were being spied on by Germany and other nations.

+Germany had demanded a no-spy agreement with the United States after media reports about U.S. spying in Germany but so far Washington has resisted.

-In response to media reports about U.S. spying in Germany, Merkel has said spying among friends is “not at all acceptable”.
+Merkel has also said spying among friends is “not at all acceptable”.

 In a public spat which chilled relations between Berlin and Washington, Germany told the top U.S. spy in Germany to leave earlier this year after a double agent at the BND was unearthed.